ABI, CEREN -

 Subfield: Modern Middle Eastern History & Early Modern Ottoman History

 I am interested in focusing on the development of physical culture in the Ottoman Empire.
-I want to explore the emergence of ?physical education? and ?sports? in the context of new understandings of the body and a late nineteenth-century Ottoman discourse on cleanliness and physical fitness as a means to understand culture and cultural change during the late nineteenth-century.
+I want to explore the emergence of physical training and sports in the context of new understandings of the body and a late nineteenth-century Ottoman discourse on cleanliness as a means to understand culture and cultural change.

 ZALDIVAR, ANTONIO M. -